alanyongy/tft-matchup-predictor/README.md

 > This is determined by checking if their health is not `0`, which is indicated by a failure of `ImageSearch` in matching of the following image right of the anchor:
 > ![](writeup-assets/DeadPlayerIndicator.png)
 >
-> Conversely, the corresponding player is marked as dead and excluded from future matchup predictions if the image is found.
+> Conversely, if this image is found, the corresponding player is marked as dead and excluded from future matchup predictions.
 >
 > ## Step 2: Update Match History
 >